The Charlotte Observer

 The Charlotte Observer is an American newspaper serving Charlotte, North Carolina, and its metro area.
 The Observer was founded in 1886.
-As of 2020, it has the second-largest circulation of any newspaper in the Carolinas.
+As of 2020, it had the second-largest circulation of any newspaper in the Carolinas.
 It is owned by The McClatchy Company.

 Overview

-The Observer primarily serves Charlotte and Mecklenburg County and the surrounding counties of Iredell, Cabarrus, Union, Lancaster, York, Gaston, Catawba, and Lincoln.
-Home delivery service in outlying counties has declined in recent years, with delivery times growing later as the paper has outsourced circulation services outside the primary Charlotte area.
+The Observer primarily serves Charlotte and Mecklenburg County and the surrounding counties of Iredell, Cabarrus, Union, Gaston, Catawba, Lincoln, and Lancaster and York in South Carolina.
+Home delivery service in outlying counties has declined in the 21st century, with delivery times growing later as the paper has outsourced circulation services outside the primary Charlotte area.

-Circulation at The Charlotte Observer has been declining for many years.
-The period of May 2011 showed that Charlotte Observer circulation totaled 155,497 daily and 212,318 Sunday.
-2017 Print Circulation Daily: 69,987 and Sunday: 106,434.
+Circulation at The Charlotte Observer has been declining in the 21st century.
+In May 2011, Charlotte Observer circulation totaled 155,497 daily and 212,318 on Sunday.
+By 2017, daily circulation had declined to 69,987 and Sunday to 106,434.

 The newspaper has an online presence and its staff also oversees a NASCAR news website, and a corresponding syndicated feature, That's Racin.
-The Charlotte Observer also operates a food, drink and lifestyle vertical called CharlotteFive.
+The Charlotte Observer also operates a food, drink and lifestyle called CharlotteFive.
 The paper's television partner is WBTV.

-The Observer offices also include editors and designers that makeup the McClatchy NewsDesk-East, which is responsible for the production of The Charlotte Observer and McClatchy newspapers from across the region.
+The Observer offices also include editors and designers that make up the McClatchy NewsDesk-East, which is responsible for the production of The Charlotte Observer and McClatchy newspapers from across the region.

 From 1927 to 2016, The Charlotte Observer was headquartered at 600 South Tryon Street.
 The facility included editorial offices, management offices, advertising offices, production, plus a large printing facility with a tunnel and underground railway system to feed paper to the presses.
 In 2016, the editorial offices moved to the NASCAR building on South Caldwell Street.
 The old facility was demolished and redeveloped into office space.